-We offer a SLA resin 3D printing service in Hackney, north london.
+We offer a SLA resin 3D printing service in crouchend, north london.
 SLA printing is capable of building extremely fine detailing.
-Most FDM and SLS 3D printers print at 0.1mm layer heights, our SLA printers print 0.025mm.
+Most FDM and SLS 3D printers print at 0.1mm layer heights, our SLA printers print as low as 0.03mm.

-Microworkshops SLA resin 3D printing service, can offer quick turnaround times (1-3 days) and were competitively priced.
+Microworkshops SLA resin 3D printing service, can offer quick turnaround times (1-4 days) and were competitively priced.
 All you need to proceed straight to a 3D print is an STL file.
-Email it over to email@example.com or call 02030341334 for a quote.
-Alternatively, if you do not have an STL file, but know what you need to be printed, get in touch to discuss one of our many 3D print/design options.
+Email it over to firstname.lastname@example.org or call 02030341334 for a quote.

 First patented in 1986, by Chuck Hall.
 Sterelithography machines use an ultra-violet light.
 They build models by changing liquid resin solid, as well as, photopolymerization.
 This process is repeated layer by layer until the solid model is complete.
 This forms each layer.
 Furthermore, highly intricate detail, can be achieved in a short space of time.
 There are two types of SLA printers: bottom-up and top-down.
 In our case we use DLP/MSLA 3D printers which are not technically the same as SLA printer, but for all intent and purposes they are the same.
 MSLA/DLP printers use a LCD screen to project the 405nm lights rather then UV lasers used by SLA machines.